MileHacker Logo

 An ancient historical town southeast of Multan, Uch Sharif is renowned for its numerous Sufi shrines and tombs, including the UNESCO World Heritage tentative site of Uch Monuments.
 Formerly a powerful center of Islamic education and Sufism, its intricate blue and white tile work is striking.

-Reach Uch Sharif by hiring a private car, taking a local taxi, or using long-distance bus services to a nearby town, then a local rickshaw or taxi.
+Reach Uch Sharif by hiring a private car, taking a local taxi, or using long-long-haul bus services to a nearby town, then a local rickshaw or taxi.
 A private car gives you the freedom to explore numerous places.

 Planning Your Visit